VanillustSinnamon/Universal-Law-of-Coherent-Evolution/docs/Laws/Phoenix Dissonance Theorem/Phoenix Dissonance Theorem.md

 Recursive Ontological Dynamics: The new meta-science founded by Vanillust Sinnamon, describing how structure, intelligence, and existence emerge and persist through the recursive interplay of contradiction, adaptation, and identity.

 Note: For the graph figures, please run the .py code i will give, it might take around four hours to make though!
+And i apologize but i seem to be having a hard time making the equations clear here, please contact me for more info.